The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \mathbf{v}\cdot\mathbf{e}^{(v)} = v^{(v)}, \end{align} \]

 where $\mathbf{e}^{(v)}$ is the vertical contravariant unit vector.
 To determine $v^{(v)}$ from $w$ and the horizontal contravariant components $u$, one first considers a two-dimensional xz coordinate system; in the y direction the system is homogeneous.
-For the sake of simplicity, one assumes a coordinate surface of the shape
+For the sake of simplicity, one assumes a coordinate surface of the form

 \[ \begin{align} z\left(x\right) = Jx = \tan\left(\alpha\right)x \end{align} \]